cosmos/cosmos-sdk/docs/intro/sdk-design.md

 order: 4
 ---

-# Cosmos SDK design overview
+# Main Components of the SDK

 The Cosmos SDK is a framework that facilitates the development of secure state-machines on top of Tendermint.
 At its core, the SDK is a boilerplate implementation of the [ABCI](./sdk-app-architecture.md#abci) in Golang.
 It comes with a [`multistore`](../core/store.md#multistore) to persist data and a [`router`](../core/baseapp.md#routing) to handle transactions.